 As is often the case in a small town, Haiku-Pauwela doesn't have a public transportation system that people use for their commute.

-The population of Haiku-Pauwela is very well educated relative to most cities and towns in the nation, where the average community has 21.84% of its adult population holding a 4-year degree or higher: 38.53% of adults in Haiku-Pauwela have a bachelor's degree or even advanced degree.
+The education level of Haiku-Pauwela citizens is very high relative to the national average among all cities (21.84%): 38.53% of adults in Haiku-Pauwela have a bachelor's degree or even advanced degree.

 The per capita income in Haiku-Pauwela in 2010 was $37,314, which is wealthy relative to Hawaii and the nation.
 This equates to an annual income of $149,256 for a family of four.
 However, Haiku-Pauwela contains both very wealthy and poor people as well.